Keeping your business and personal finances separate is essential if you want things to run smoothly – even if you’re just starting out.

 3. If You’re Changing Registered Status

-If you’re a sole trader transitioning to a limited company, it’s worth speaking to an accountant (like us!) about the rules around payment and tax.
+If you’re a sole trader transitioning to a limited company, you should speak to an accountant about the rules around payment and tax.
 For example, once you’re a limited company owner and paying yourself a wage, you’re personally taxed on this money.

 It’s highly recommended you don’t use the same bank account you operated on as a sole trader, or you might encounter some nasty tax surprises.